Deploy

 Example

-section instructs Skaffold to deploy
+The following deploy section instructs Skaffold to deploy

 artifacts using kustomize: